Prof. Lila Abu-Lughod:

 Prof. David Scott:

-"Thinking about John Dunkley," talk at the Pérez Museum, Miami, on the 23 September 2017.
+"Thinking about John Dunkley," talk at the Pérez Museum, Miami, September 2017.

 Prof. Elizabeth Povinelli:

 "Water Ways," ephemeropterae 2017/#10, Thyssen-Bornemisza Art Contemporary Foundation, Vienna, Austria, 18 September, 2017.

 "Frontier Imaginaries: Toxic Political Concepts," e-flux, NYC, 22 September, 2017.

 "How to Live non-fascist lives," a conversation with Matteo Lucchetti, BAK, basis voor actuele kunst, Utrecht, 8 October 2017.